-The only you can do as a parent is maintain a close relationship with your kid and strive for open communication.
+The only thing you can do as a parent is to maintain a close relationship with your kid and strive for open communication.

 Find out what your kid is interested in and do what you can to encourage them to pursue it no matter how cool their peers may think it is.